rahul1810/stockmarket/README.md

 # Stock Market

 This application is a basic stock market simulation.
-It loads content at startup, which are randomised through configuration file *application.properties*.
+It loads content at startup, which are randomised through configuration file _application.properties_.

+The application runs on port _7777_.
+This can be changed from _application.properties_

 To run the application, take checkout and execute the below command from project directory